Australian Jews: Distribution of Jewish Australians

-According to the profile.id.com.au the 10 local government areas as of 2011 with the largest Jewish communities, based by percentage of total population, were:
+According to profile.id.com.au, the 10 local government areas as of 2011 with the largest Jewish communities, based by percentage of total population, were:

+Jewish communities are concentrated in four electorates.
+In NSW Division of Wentworth (16.2% of the electorate), in Vic Division of Macnamara 12.8%; in Vic Division of Goldstein 8.8% and in Division of Kingsford Smith 6.0%.

 Languages

-The vast majority of Jews speak English; indeed three-quarters (75.1%) speak no other language and of the remainder, 16.9% speak English 'Very well' and 5.0% speak it 'Well'.
-Nevertheless, many Jews do not speak English at home (26,242 people) and of these, the most common non-English language spoken in Jewish homes was Russian, spoken by an estimated 9,964 people.
-However, Hebrew is likely to become the most common non-English language spoken at home in the future (if this is not already the case) with an estimated 9,543 Jewish people speaking it at home.
-The number of Hebrew speakers increased by 23.6% from 2006 to 2011 and the number of French speakers increased by 12.7%.
+The vast majority of Jews speak English; indeed, three-quarters (75.1%) speak no other language, and of the remainder, 16.9% speak English 'Very well' and 5.0% speak it 'Well'.
+Nevertheless, many Jews do not speak English at home (26,242 people), and, of these, the most common non-English language spoken in Jewish homes was Russian, spoken by an estimated 9,964 people.
+An estimated 9,543 Jewish people spoke Hebrew at home.

+The 2021 Australian census showed 11,504 people speaking Hebrew at home, an increase of 52% since 2006.
+This increase was largely attributed to immigration of Israeli-born Jews to Australia.

 Yet non-English languages are becoming rarer overall; excluding Hebrew, the number of non-English speakers decreased by 8.3% since 2006, most likely due to the passing of older Holocaust survivors and other Jewish refugees from Nazi-occupied Europe.

 Language spoken at home, estimated number of Jewish people: